 After checking out the Visitor Center with its welcoming stone fireplace, restrooms and a small shop with trail supplies, shirts and snow shoes, I head for Catfish Pond, where the clear shallow waters invite kayakers and canoers.
-I make a mental note for the future: kayaks and canoes can be hired right here.
+I make a mental note for the future: I may need microspikes for this winter if I want to come back in the colder months, whilst kayaks and canoes can be hired right here for when the summer months arrive again.
 This eastern side of the lake boasts a flat trail with the rather intimidating name of “Rattlesnake Swamp Trail.”
 The timber rattlesnake, I’m told, is endangered in New Jersey and the far side of the lake is out of bounds because they make their dens there.
 This much misunderstood shy animal has been pushed to the brink of extinction in New Jersey and while its venom is fatal, attacks on humans are virtually unheard of.
 To its credit, it preys on small rodents, thereby reducing the number of ticks that carry Lymes Disease.

 From Catfish Pond, a short part of Rattlesnake Swamp Trail cuts off toward the AT and I head up a steep and stony path marked with orange painted blazes toward a scenic view-point high above Blairstown.
 Thanks to the Appalachian Mountain Club (AMC), the trails are well-marked with signposts at trail heads and along the way.
 It’s easy to know when you arrive at the AT because of the two by six inch white blazes on trees and rocks.
 Two blazes, I discover, one above the other, show that the trail is changing direction.
 Incidentally, there are approximately 165,000 blazes along the Appalachian Trail-just one snippet of trail trivia picked up for browsing numerous trail-related websites.